parro-it/libui-napi/docs/containers.md

 ### setChild

-`setChild` method set the child widget of containers that contains only one (group, window).
+`setChild` method set the child control of containers that contains only one (group, window).